Luke

 We have all been touched by divorce.
 We have watched as a friend, or family member, has gone through a marriage break down.
 Some of us have actually gone through a divorce ourselves.
 So, we all know the pain.

-We cannot avoid the horror of Jesus' words here.
-So much so that we join with the apostles who once commented, given the perfection of this demand, "it's better that a person not marry", because marriages do break down.
-Yes, they do break down, and how will we face the shame and guilt if it happens to us?
-I'm sorry to say, the church doesn't help us much on this one.
-In my church, the Anglican church, the remarriage of a divorcee is not permitted, unless of course your royalty (I know, I shouldn't by cynical).
-Each diocese applies the rule differently; in my diocese, if you are willing to label your partner as an adulterer you can be remarried in the church, or better, if you show yourself to have a lively faith in Jesus your remarriage will be approved.
+I'm sorry to say, that the church doesn't help us much on this one.
+In my church, the Anglican church, the remarriage of a divorcee is not permitted, unless you are royalty (I know, I shouldn't by cynical).
+Each diocese applies the rule differently; in my diocese, if you are willing to label your partner as a fornicator then you can be remarried in the church, or better, if you show yourself to have a lively faith in Jesus your remarriage will be approved.
 The logic here is beyond me.
 Surely, the greater the faith the greater the responsibilities.

-To those of us whose marriages have failed, who stand condemned before the Judge of the universe, I remind you, as I remind myself, that if you stand with Jesus, the Judge sees nothing but the perfection of his obedient Son.
-His mercy covers every sin.
+So, to those whose marriage has failed, who are remarried, even more than once, let me remind you that our God, in Jesus, has closed his eyes to our sin - he sees it not; he doesn't even remember it.
 To those whose marriage has not failed, I remind you that we are all adulterers, we have all left our partners in spirit, if not in deed, at some time or other.
 So, before we condemn others, let us remember we all stand condemned before the Judge of the universe.
+Forget the specks in the eyes of others and set to with your own log.
+Go that extra mile to make your marriage work.

 Discussion